Oregon's Highway of Waterfalls

 View the map and more information here: fs.usda.gov/detail/umpqua/maps-pubs/?cid=stelprdb5374247

-Due to recent fire activity, some trails and recreation areas are not accessible.
+Due to past wildfires, some trails and recreation areas are not accessible.
 Please travel safely along North Umpqua Highway corridor.
-Large portions of North Umpqua and Diamond Lake Ranger Districts of the Umpqua National Forest are reopened to the public.
-Due to active fire and fire suppression activities, sections of the North Umpqua and Diamond Lake Districts will remain under a fire closure order.
+The North Umpqua and Diamond Lake Ranger Districts of the Umpqua National Forest are reopened to the public.

 For more information visit https://www.fs.usda.gov/main/umpqua and https://www.blm.gov/office/roseburg-district-office.